Introduction

 Sustainability Impact on EU Food Law

 The growing need for sustainability and transparency has had an influence throughout the food industry, prompting a shift in practices, regulations, and consumer expectations.
 As concerns about climate change, resource depletion, and ethical sourcing increase, the food sector faces pressure to adopt greener and more transparent options.
-Beyond, DPP, which does not directly affect the food industry, new initiatives and legislation aimed at fostering a more sustainable food system:
+Beyond, DPP, which does not directly affect the food industry, new initiatives and legislation aimed at fostering a more sustainable :

 Farm-to-Fork Strategy

 This ambitious EU initiative sets concrete targets for reducing the environmental and climate impact of food production and consumption.
-It encompasses various aspects, including pesticide reduction, sustainable agriculture, and food waste prevention, driving significant changes in the food industry.
+It encompasses various aspects, including reduction, sustainable agriculture, and food prevention, driving significant changes in the food industry.

 EU Organic Regulation